 Ecological Post-Election Thoughts

 From an ecological or systems level point of view, one can look a bit beyond the politics, human rights and economic effects of this election to understand how these things happen.
-I will say that it troubles me that we half the country looking at the other half of the country saying, “I can’t understand how you could have voted for him/her”.
+I will say that it troubles me that we have half the country looking at the other half of the country saying, “I can’t understand how you could have voted for him/her”.
 And really meaning it.
 That they cannot summon an empathy, a theory of mind that lets them imagine being someone on the other side.

 So first, as a human behavior, this is quite typical.
 To trivialize it in the extreme, the Yankee fan has no understanding of how anyone could be a Mets fan and that Mets fan (my family’s group identification) could not understand how anyone could cheer for those Yankees.
 In fact, some anthropologists have suggested that the more trivial or untrue the group beliefs are, the stronger the group affinity since facts can’t possibly sway a group member into defecting.